ssh-agent(1) — Linux manual page

 The allow-remote-pkcs11 option allows clients of a

-Note that signalling that an client is remote is
+this operation.
+Note that signalling that an ssh-agent

-performed by ssh(1), and use of other tools to forward
+client is remote is performed by ssh(1), and use of other

-restriction.
+circumvent this restriction.

-The no-restrict-websafe option instructs to permit
+The no-restrict-websafe option instructs ssh-agent to

-signatures using FIDO keys that might be web
+permit signatures using FIDO keys that might be web

 authentication requests.
-By default, refuses signature
+By default, ssh-agent refuses

-does not start with “ssh:” and when the data to be signed
+application string does not start with “ssh:” and when

-does not appear to be a ssh(1) user authentication
+the data to be signed does not appear to be a ssh(1) user

-request or a ssh-keygen(1) signature.
-The default
+authentication request or a ssh-keygen(1) signature.
+The

-also implicitly forwarding the ability to authenticate to
+from also implicitly forwarding the ability to

-websites.
+authenticate to websites.

 -P allowed_providers